-23 We perform a statistical study of these density structures using the ionospheric mode of the MARSIS radar onboard Mars Express.
-We estimate the apparent extents of these structures 24 relative to the altitude of the surrounding ionosphere.
-The apex of the density structures often lies 25 higher than the surrounding ionosphere (median vertical extent of 18 km), which indicates 26 upwellings.
-These structures are much wider than they are high, with latitudinal scales of several 27 degrees.
-The radar reflector regions are observed above both moderate and strong magnetic 28 29 anomalies, and their precise locations and latitudinal extents match quite well with the locations and latitudinal extents of magnetic structures of given magnetic polarity (oblique to vertical 30 31 fields), which happen to be regions where the field lines are open part of the time.
-The majority of the density structures occur in regions where ionospheric plasma is dominant, indicating 32 closed field regions shielded from shocked solar wind plasma.
-33
+Abstract Enhanced topside electron densities in the dayside Martian ionosphere have been repetitively observed in areas of near-radial crustal magnetic fields, for periods of tens of days, indicating their long-term spatial and temporal stability despite changing solar wind conditions.
+We perform a statistical study of these density structures using the ionospheric mode of the Mars Advanced Radar for Subsurface and lonosphere Sounding (MARSIS) onboard Mars Express.
+We estimate the apparent extents of these structures relative to the altitude of the surrounding ionosphere.
+The apex of the density structures often lies higher than the surrounding ionosphere (median vertical extent of 18 km), which indicates upwellings.
+These structures are much wider than they are high, with latitudinal scales of several degrees.
+The radar reflector regions are observed above both moderate and strong magnetic anomalies, and their precise locations and latitudinal extents match quite well with the locations and latitudinal extents of magnetic structures of given magnetic polarity (oblique to vertical fields), which happen to be regions where the field lines are open part of the time.
+The majority of the density structures occur in regions where ionospheric plasma is dominant, indicating closed field regions shielded from shocked solar wind plasma.

-1) Introduction
+1. Introduction

-The subject of the present paper is topside daytime electron density structures found in areas of usually near-radial crustal fields, previously investigated by Gurnett et al. [2005], Duru et al. [2006], Nielsen et al. [2007a] and Andrews et al. [2014].
-Here we present the results of a statistical study of these structures with a combination of remote ionospheric soundings by the

-46 MARSIS radar and of in-situ electron energy distribution measurements by the ASPERA-3 47 particle package onboard the MEX (Mars Express) orbiter.
+The subject of the present paper is topside daytime electron density structures found in areas of usually near-radial crustal fields, previously investigated by Gurnett et al. [2005], Duru et al. [2006], Nielsen et al. [2007a], and Andrews et al. [2014].
+Here we present the results of a statistical study of these structures with a combination of remote ionospheric soundings by MARSIS (Mars Advanced Radar for Subsurface and lonosphere Sounding) and of in situ electron energy distribution measurements by ASPERA-3 (Analyzer of Space Plasmas and Energetic Atoms) onboard the MEX (Mars Express) orbiter.

-MEX, in orbit around Mars since late December 2003, follows a near-polar orbit of period ~7h, with pericenter ~300 km and apocenter ~10000 km.
+MEX, in orbit around Mars since late December 2003, follows a near-polar orbit of period ~7 h, with pericenter ~300 km and apocenter ~10,000 km.
 Its payload notably includes two instruments which we will use here: MARSIS (Mars Advanced Radar for Subsurface and Ionosphere Sounding) and ASPERA-3 (Analyzer of Space Plasmas and Energetic Atoms), which are respectively described by Picardi et al. [2004] and Barabash et al. [2006].

-On the dayside, remote soundings of the topside ionosphere by MARSIS permitted the 53 54 discovery of localized density structures in areas of usually near-radial crustal fields [Gurnett et al., 2005].
-The apparent altitude of the density structures detected by MARSIS is often higher 55 than the apparent altitude of the surrounding "main" ionosphere at the same density level, with a 56 mean vertical extent of ~20 km, suggesting an ionospheric upwelling [Gurnett et al., 2005; Duru 57 et al., 2006].
-The strongest magnetic anomalies in the Southern hemisphere tend to be elongated 58 59 over several tens of degrees in longitude and the multiple detection of the density structures over consecutive MEX passes above the same magnetic anomaly suggests that the density structures 60 are also elongated in longitude, probably shaped like half-cylinders [Gurnett et al., 2005; Duru et 61 62 al., 2006].
-Furthermore, Nielsen et al. [2007a] have found strong horizontal density gradients across the density structures observed by MARSIS, with isodensity contours which can be very 63 inclined with respect to the horizontally stratified surrounding main ionosphere, sometimes even 64 65 vertical slabs.
-This suggests an easier vertical diffusion of the plasma along the near-radial fields.
-Finally, Andrews et al. [2014] reported that these density structures tend to be stable for several 66 consecutive passes of MEX in a given geographic area (over intervals of tens of days), 67 68 suggesting that they easily reform, despite the rapidly changing magnetic configuration at ionospheric altitudes and the varying upstream solar wind conditions.
-This magnetic configuration evolves due to the varying IMF (interplanetary magnetic field) and the varying position of the crustal fields with respect to the Sun caused by Mars' rotation.
+On the dayside, remote soundings of the topside ionosphere by MARSIS permitted the discovery of localized density structures in areas of usually near-radial crustal fields [Gurnett et al., 2005].
+The apparent altitude of the density structures detected by MARSIS is often higher than the apparent altitude of the surrounding "main" ionosphere at the same density level, with a mean vertical extent of ~20 km, suggesting an ionospheric upwelling [Gurnett et al., 2005; Duru et al., 2006].
+The strongest magnetic anomalies in the southern hemisphere tend to be elongated over several tens of degrees in longitude, and the multiple detection of the density structures over consecutive MEX passes above the same magnetic anomaly suggests that the density structures are also elongated in longitude, probably shaped like half-cylinders [Gurnett et al., 2005; Duru et al., 2006].